 - What if your guest refuses to discuss the primary topic of their documentary — which you expected to be the topic of conversation?

-Stay tuned to find out how fellow podcasters handled these unfortunate situations and more.
-Even if you never encounter similar moments (and we hope you don’t), they’re sure to entertain and make your next interview feel like smooth sailing.
-See you next week!
+Even if you never encounter similar moments (and we hope you don’t), Part 2 is sure to entertain and make your next interview feel like smooth sailing.
+See you on the other side!